-- Being a champion as an energy enthusiast in 2018 for participating in strategizing energy use reductions and assistance with thermal storage tank additions - Participating in the documentation for the 787 7th Ave LEED v4 O+M initial Gold certification in 2017 and recertification in 2018 - Facilitating and ensuring resiliency measures are in place - Benchmarking efforts for ENERGY STAR - Actively participating in various innovative program strategies - Participating in Battle of the Buildings - Serving over 15 years at 787 7th Ave
+- Being a champion as an energy enthusiast in 2018 for participating in strategizing energy use reductions and assistance with thermal storage tank additions - By participating in the documentation for the 787 7th Ave LEED v4 O+M initial Gold certification in 2017 and recert in 2018 - Facilitating and ensuring resiliency measures are in place - ENERGY STAR benchmarking efforts - Active participation in various innovative program strategies - Participation in Battle of the Buildings

-"As a tenant at 2099 Penn, we are appreciative of the sustainability programs driven ambitiously by the CommonWealth Property team throughout the year to engage the tenants and increase awareness.
+As a tenant at 2099 Penn, we are appreciative of the sustainability programs driven ambitiously by the CommonWealth Property team throughout the year to engage the tenants and increase awareness.
 They serve as an impactful reminder of the collective action needed today.
-We applaud the environmental performance measures in place that are consistent with our vision of green buildings for all."
+We applaud the environmental performance measures in place that are consistent with our vision of green buildings for all .

-MELANIE MAYO-RODGERS

-Director of Facilities Arc Skoru Inc. 2099 Pennsylvania Ave.
-Washington, D.C.
+MELANIE MAYO-RODGERS Director of Facilities Arc Skoru Inc. 2099 Pennsylvania Ave

-EXTERNAL STAKEHOLDERS >
+EXTERNAL STAKEHOLDERS